 Sit back and relax enjoy a guided tour including commentary on the 30-minute Tourist Train.
 The Provins tourist train runs daily May through August, weekends and public holidays outside the summer season.
 Adults, €6.50 (€5.90 with Pass Card); children €4.50 (€4.10).

 Fete Medievale Provins

 Children and adults alike were invited and encouraged to be engaged in the daily tasks of medieval life.
-There was an emphasis on Games for kids in the medieval age.
-Rope pulling and climbing contests, skittles, hoop throwing, treasure fishing, Dancing, calligraphy and even games of chess, Actors and performers dressed as Jesters.
+There was an emphasis on games for kids in the medieval age.
+Rope pulling and climbing contests, skittles, hoop throwing, treasure fishing, dancing, calligraphy and even games of chess, Actors and performers dressed as Jesters to entertain the wandering crowds.
 Puppets and humoristic shows were performed.
 Musicians belted out Medieval Rock songs.
-Acrobats and performers flood the city’s streets.
+Acrobats and performers flood the city’s streets